Toasted-ctrl/api_storage/README.md

 ##### > Note:
 The .env file must be added to the main directory.
 ### Initialize tables
-To create all required tables without having to manually add them yourself, directly run app/init_database.py.
+To create all required tables without having to manually add them yourself, directly run src/init_db.
 Make sure that the .env file described is present.
 If you also wish to add a main admin user from the beginning, add the following to the .env file:
 - "ApiKey_key_hashed" > a hashed api key (SHA256) for your main system user
 - "User_first_name"
 - "User_last_name"
 - "User-email
 ## Tests
-To run tests run pytest from the main directory, run "pytest -v" or "pytest --v".
-The test will create and discard an in-memory sqlite database, having a database with all tables presents already established is not required.
+To run tests run pytest from the main directory, run "pytest -v" or "pytest -vv".
+The test will create and discard an in-memory sqlite database, having a database with all tables presents already established is not required. *Also make sure that \\api_storage\\src is set as python path as described above.*
 ## Starting the API
-To run the api, either create and run it as a docker container using the added Dockerfile, or run "uvicorn main:app --reload" from the main directory.
+To run the api, either build and run it as a docker container using the added Dockerfile, or run "uvicorn main:app --reload" from the main directory.